greenthepear/egriden/README.md

 }

 func (g *Game) Draw(screen *ebiten.Image) {
-    g.DrawAllLayers(screen) //Draw layers according to their Z order
+    g.DrawAllGridLayers(screen) //Draw layers according to their Z order

     // or do it your way with g.GridLayer(z).Draw()
 }